 Do note, although it looks like you can get up to Cueva del Esplendor from this route, you can’t.
 You need to follow the route I suggest above.

-10. Horse riding tours around the scenic Jardin countryside
+10. Ride a horse around the scenic Jardin countryside

 A popular thing to do in Jardin by both international tourists and tourists from other parts of Colombia is to do a horse riding tour.
 Many of these go up to Cueva del Esplendor but some take different routes through the lush green mountains that surround Jardin.